arhamhashmi01/Apartment-Management-System/README.md

         Pip install pillow.

-  **6):** Also, make sure to install connector which connects python with ny sql database.
+  **6):** Also, make sure to install connector which connects python with my sql database.

         Pip install mysql-connector-python.